-An urgent collection of essays by first and second-generation immigrants, exploring what it's like to be othered in an increasingly divided America.
+An urgent collection of essays exploring what it's like to be othered in an increasingly divided America.

 From Trump's proposed border wall and travel ban to the marching of White Supremacists in Charlottesville, America is consumed by tensions over immigration and the question of which bodies are welcome.
-In this much-anticipated follow-up to the bestselling UK edition, hailed by Zadie Smith as 'lively and vital', editors Nikesh Shukla and Chimene Suleyman hand the microphone to an incredible range of writers whose humanity and right to be here is under attack.
+In this much-anticipated follow-up to the bestselling UK edition, hailed by Zadie Smith as 'lively and vital', editors Nikesh Shukla and Chimene Suleyman hand the microphone to an incredible range of writers whose humanity and right to be in the US is under attack.

-By turns heartbreaking and hilarious, troubling and uplifting, the essays in THE GOOD IMMIGRANT USA come together to create a provocative, conversation-sparking, multivocal portrait of America now.
+By turns heartbreaking and hilarious, troubling and uplifting, the essays in The Good Immigrant USA come together to create a provocative, conversation-sparking, multi-vocal portrait of America now.

-Nikesh Shukla is the editor of British Book Award-shortlisted anthology The Good Immigrant, a collection of essays by British writers of colour about race and immigration in the UK.
-His debut novel, Coconut Unlimited, was shortlisted for the Costa First Novel Award and his debut YA novel, Run, Riot, was shortlisted for the Specsavers National Book Award.
-Nikesh has written for The Guardian, Observer, Independent, Esquire, Buzzfeed, Vice and BBC2 and BBC Radio 4.
-Nikesh was one of Foreign Policy magazine's 100 Global Thinkers and The Bookseller's 100 most influential people in publishing in 2016 and in 2017.
-He is the co-founder of the literary journal, The Good Journal and The Good Literary Agency.
+Nikesh Shukla is the author of three novels.
+His latest, The One Who Wrote Destiny was published in 2018.
+His debut novel, Coconut Unlimited, was shortlisted for the Costa First Novel Award 2010.
+His second novel, Meatspace was released to critical acclaim in 2014.
+Nikesh has written for The Guardian, Observer, Independent, Esquire, Buzzfeed, Vice, BBC2, LitHub, Guernica and BBC Radio 4.
+Nikesh is also the editor the bestselling essay collection, The Good Immigrant which won the reader's choice at the Books Are My Bag Awards.
+Nikesh was one of Foreign Policy Magazine's 100 Global Thinkers and The Bookseller's 100 most influential people in publishing in 2016 and in 2017.
+He is the co-founder of the literary journal, The Good Journal and The Good Literary Agency